jwons/raas/eval/README.md

 First, RaaS must be running.
 The eval will not start RaaS on its own.
 The easiest way to start RaaS is calling docker-compose up --build from the root RaaS directory.
-Note, docker-compose and Docker will need to be installed seperately.
+Note, docker-compose and Docker will need to be installed separately.
 Check the RaaS wiki on GitHub for more information on installation.
 Second, there needs to be an initial user for RaaS.
 If there is no user recorded in the database, RaaS will fail.